Air Conditioning System FAQs

 Conventional – Furnace with A-Coil

 If you currently have a furnace in your home with ductwork, then the easiest and most economical way to get cooling is likely using an A-coil and outdoor condenser or heat pump.
-An A-coil is a small piece of equipment that sits on top of your furnace and the air that the furnace can move by its blower motor passes across the coil to provide cooling.
+An A-coil is a small piece of equipment that sits on top of your furnace and as the air passes over the coil, it provides cooling to your house.
 An outdoor unit is the real engine of the cooling system.
 It is also known as a condenser.
-A heat pump is also an option if someone wants to also have some supplemental heating capability added to the cooling system.
+A heat pump is also an option if someone wants to have some supplemental heating capability added to the cooling system.
 Check out our heat pump information for more details.
 These split air conditioning systems are usually the easiest to replace and install since the majority of the system (furnace, ductwork, vents) is all existing.
 But be careful, a cooling system is much more susceptible to poor performance or failure due to a poor duct design/installation because the cool air is denser, heavier, and harder to move.
 So the duct design has to be right or you’ll never be comfortable.
 This type of cooling system also has limited control over individual spaces unless the top tier modulating type of equipment and zoning is used.

 Conventional – Air Handler